-Post-TANF recipients and other income-eligible families with income levels of no more than 250 percent of the FPL will be eligible for services to avert homelessness and to help secure housing.
-Such services will be provided to facilitate these families to enter, regain, or maintain employment.
+Post-TANF recipients and other income-eligible families with income levels of no more than 250 percent of the FPL are eligible for services to avert homelessness and to help secure housing.
+These services are available to eligible families with income levels of no more than 250 percent of the FPL.
 These services include emergency shelter, prevention services (e.g., security deposits, utility deposits, etc.), 24-hour emergency services, and limited case management services.
-These services are funded as separate State program expenditures and counted as MOE.
+This is a non-recurrent, short-term benefit designed to deal with a specific crisis situation or episode of need and will not extend beyond four months.
+This program is funded with Federal TANF and/or State MOE funds.

-Emergency Assistance
+DYFS Emergency Assistance

-Emergency assistance services including, but not limited to, family preservation, case management and planning, transportation, shelter, crisis intervention, residential services, child abuse and neglect screening, independent living services, job readiness counseling, day treatment, parental skills training, child development training, and support services are provided by the Division of Youth and Family Services to families with incomes up to 200 percent of New Jersey's State Median Income (SMI).
-EA includes any other service, which was in place under New Jersey's AFDC Title IV-A State Plan in effect as of September 30, 1995.
-These services are funded with Federal TANF and/or State MOE moneys except for EA services addressing foster care services provided to families in State-operated public institutions, which are funded with Federal TANF funds only.
+Emergency assistance services including, but not limited to, family preservation, case management and planning, transportation, shelter, crisis intervention, residential services, child abuse and neglect screening, independent living services, job readiness counseling, day treatment, parental skills training, child development training, and support services are provided by the DYFS to families with incomes up to 200 percent of New Jersey's State Median Income (SMI).
+These services are funded with Federal TANF and/or State MOE money except for EA services addressing foster care services provided to families in State-operated public institutions, which are funded with Federal TANF funds only.